sahilng/ducknb/README.md

 #  Usage

-Create/open a `.ducknb` file or use the `New DuckDB SQL Notebook` command.
+Create/open a `.ducknb` file or use the `ducknb: New DuckDB SQL Notebook` command.

 # Example